intmus/inttheory22-23/_23-intro-to-post-tonal/e1-ex-primeform.md

 abc: true
 ---

-Pitch-class integer notation and the two primary forms of manipulation -- transposition and inversion -- allow for a tremendous amount of flexibility in analysis.
+Pitch-class integer notation and the two primary forms of manipulation--transposition and inversion--allow for a tremendous amount of flexibility in analysis.
 This flexibility comes with the drawback of making comparison difficult, because there is no guarantee that a pc set is in the same order.
 For this reason, we use normal form to ensure that our comparisons between pc sets are built in a consistent manner.
 This is also why you should always normalize a pc set after inverting it.

 ## How many are there?